-The annual Conference of Partners (COP) gathers global leaders, representatives, and delegates from 190 nations to co-create and codify international climate solutions.
+The annual Conference of Parties (COP) gathers global leaders, representatives, and delegates from 190 nations to co-create and codify international climate solutions.
 This year, COP was hosted in Sharm el-Sheikh, Arab Republic of Egypt, from 6 November 2022 until 20 November 2022.

 BY THE INSTITUTE FOR CLIMATE AND PEACE